andytudhope/ideal-dao/README.md

 If you'd like to run the frontend, you'll need to start a local network and deploy the contracts.

-(You'll need to copy the contents of env.example to .env.local and insert your own values in order for Arweave uploads and ENS name resolution to work).
+Rename `env.example` to `.env`.
+Take the private key in that file and import it into your browser wallet for testing later.

 Run `anvil` in one terminal and, in another terminal: